SpatialUMN/EllipticalHotspots/README.md

 Open [`RunElliptic.java`](https://github.com/SpatialUMN/EllipticalHotspots/blob/master/src/elliptical/RunElliptic.java) file, change line 6 and 7.
 `dataset_path` is the path to your activity file.
 `theta` only has effect if you choose grid method.
 It is the log likelihood ratio threshold.
-### Output Results
-The output will contain the method name, basic information of the study area, all the ellipse information, and the running time.
-[Here](https://github.com/SpatialUMN/EllipticalHotspots/blob/master/Grid_output) is an outcome example you might see.